ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : msgChecksumLen

 Type:
-: Integer (non-negative) or `Full Coverage`
+: Tuple of (Integer (non-negative), Boolean)

 Default:
-: `Full Coverage`
+: 0, false

-If this property is an Integer, it specifies the minimum length of the section of a sent Message, starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
+If the Boolean element of this property is `true`, the Integer element specifies the minimum length of the section of a sent Message, starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
-A value of 0 means that no checksum needs to be calculated, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.
+A value of 0 means that no checksum needs to be calculated.
+If the Boolean element of this property is `false`, it means `Full Coverage`: the entire Message needs to be protected by a checksum.
 Only `Full Coverage` is guaranteed, any other requests are advisory, which may result in `Full Coverage` being applied.

 #### Reliable Data Transfer (Message) {#msg-reliable-message}